Shop Subscribe

 Light is an incredibly important factor when it comes to increasing or decreasing feelings of alertness and focus.
 The sun activates natural circadian rhythms that tell us when to be awake and when to be asleep.
 In a similar way, the lighting in a classroom impacts students and educators as they attempt to share information and learn in an environment with conflicting lighting.

 Natural light has been shown to have the greatest positive impact on the focus and attention of students, but many classrooms don’t have access to natural light.
-Most classrooms are also brightly lit by fluorescent bulbs which are shown to increase feelings of anxiety and headaches.
-Both of these things are not beneficial to learning.
+More often, classrooms are brightly lit by fluorescent bulbs, which are shown to increase feelings of anxiety and headaches.
+Both of these things can hinder learning.

 In a classroom with filtered or well-designed lighting, students may experience more feelings of calm and focus.
 The right combination of natural and artificial lighting may even work together to put students and teachers in a better mood.